dcphq/failure-infrastructures/README.md

 Holding the “shield” against migration as a political priority  is enabled by a sense of imminent collapse or constant fear.
 Collapse is useful even before or whether it actually occurs.
 State authorities instrumentalize the continuous threat of crisis to legitimize aggressive migration policies that are only partially effective in their deterrence objective, and that maintain the fear of new arrivals in a cyclical fashion.
 As Britta Anderson writes:

-> Practices including ICE raids, family separation, and indefinite detention have become institu-
-> tionalized as responses to undocumented immigration, fueling a continual state of fear. (…) crisis is not a provisional suspension of procedures (…) but rather a cyclical, operative state of continuing shock.
+> Practices including ICE raids, family separation, and indefinite detention have become institutionalized as responses to undocumented immigration, fueling a continual state of fear. (…) crisis is not a provisional suspension of procedures (…) but rather a cyclical, operative state of continuing shock.
 This temporality of ongoing crisis is a modality crucial to capitalism’s continual operation.[^9]
 >

 The crisis narrative in relation to migration[^10] does not only work on the performative level.
 Dualities of border crisis vs. protection or collapse vs. construction materialize on the ground in ways that feed the cyclical logic of crisis that migration policies are based on.